 When all entities, their responsibilities, and their relations to each other are defined, we proceed to the development of the API itself.
-We are to describe the objects, fields, methods, and functions nomenclature in detail.
-In this chapter, we're giving purely practical advice on making APIs usable and understandable.
+We need to describe the objects, fields, methods, and functions nomenclature in detail.
+In this chapter, we provide practical advice on making APIs usable and understandable.

-One of the most important tasks for an API developer is to make code that other developers write using the API easily readable and maintainable.
-Remember that the big numbers law always works against you: if some concept or call signature might be understood wrongly, they will be wrongly understood by the increasing number of partners as the API popularity grows.
+One of the most important tasks for an API developer is to ensure that code written by other developers using the API is easily readable and maintainable.
+Remember that the law of large numbers always works against you: if a concept or call signature can be misunderstood, it will be misunderstood by an increasing number of partners as the API's popularity grows.

 NB: the examples in this chapter are meant to illustrate the consistency and readability problems that arise during API development.
-We're not giving specific advice regarding designing REST API (such advice will be given in the corresponding section of this book) or programming languages standard libraries; it's about the idea, not specific syntax.
+We do not provide specific advice on designing REST APIs (such advice will be given in the corresponding section of this book) or programming languages' standard libraries.
+The focus is o the idea, not specific syntax.